solutious/solutious.github.com/blog/_posts/ruby/2010-12-20-introducing-bone-and-the-bonery.md

 who: delano
 ---

 *Whoa, whoa, whoa, whoa, whoa.
 There's still plenty of meat on that bone.
-Now you take this home, throw in in a pot, add some broth, a potato.
+Now you take this home, throw it in a pot, add some broth, a potato.
 Baby you got a stew goin'.* -- Carl Weathers

 <img src="https://github.com/solutious/bone/raw/gh-pages/bone.png" width="220" height="186" align="right" border="0" style="padding-left:30px; padding-bottom: 30px;" />